 and performance in America.
 His research on superhero cosplay at Comic-Con

 International appears in multiple publications.
-Kane also enjoys
+Kane is assisted by his toy poodle canine sidekick, Minion.

 Murphy Visiting Fellow in English Elizabeth Lindsey Rogers's debut poetry collection, Chord Box